 Planta (1221 Bay Street)

-In the heart of Yorkville, Toronto’s most fashion-forward district, lies the Chase Hospitality Group’s latest venture, Planta.
+In the heart of Yorkville, Toronto’s most fashion-forward district lies the Chase Hospitality Group’s Planta.
 The menu, crafted by David Lee, features a bevy of creative, plant-based options that omnivores won’t scoff at - coconut ceviche, Thai noodle salad and vegan “crab” cakes are all fan favourites.
 If you’re hosting an ultra-intimate affair, there’s a 10-seat private room tucked away on the second floor.
 Planning something larger?
 The ground floor boasts a 32-seat room at the back of the restaurant.